Empress 49 Paradise Rose SoReal St. James & Emperor 45 Rob Surreal

 IMPERIAL CROWN PRINCE & PRINCESS

-The Imperial Crown Prince and Princess are permeant titles, to be retained after the completion of service
+The Imperial Crown Prince and Princess are permeant titles, to be retained after the completion of service of said title.

 SECTION I: STEP-UP & STEP-DOWN